rezarahem/jupiter/README.md

 1. **SSH Connection**

-    Before we start using the CLI, we need to make sure that the SSH connection is properly configured on both our local machine and the VPS.
+    Before we start using `Jupiter`, we need to make sure that the SSH connection is properly configured on both our local machine and the VPS.